Siege of Mariupol: Background

 With the town captured and forces renewed, in September the DPR attempted to capture the city again in the second battle for Mariupol.
-Fighting reached the eastern outskirts, but the separatists were eventually repelled.
+Fighting reached the eastern outskirts, but the separatists were repelled.
 In October, then-DPR Prime Minister Alexander Zakharchenko vowed to retake the city.
 Mariupol was then indiscriminately bombed by rockets in January 2015.
-Fearing a future third offensive into Mariupol, in February Ukrainian forces launched a surprise attack into Shyrokyne, a village located 11 km east of Mariupol with the objective of expelling the separatist forces from the city limits and creating a buffer zone.
+Fearing a future third offensive into Mariupol, in February Ukrainian forces launched a surprise attack into Shyrokyne, a village located 11 km east of Mariupol.
+Their objective was the expulsion of separatist forces from the city limits and the creation of a buffer zone.
 The separatists withdrew from Shyrokyne four months later.
 The conflict was frozen when the Minsk II ceasefire agreement was signed in 2015.

-2018 saw again tension in the region around Mariupol, as the Russian Federal Security Service (FSB) coast guard fired upon and captured three Ukrainian Navy vessels after they attempted to transit from the Black Sea into the Sea of Azov through the Kerch Strait on their way to the port of Mariupol.
-The Kerch Strait incident raised tensions, and martial law was briefly declared by Ukraine in fears that a war would break out between the two countries.
+2018 saw renewed tension in the region around Mariupol, as the Russian Federal Security Service (FSB) coast guard fired upon and captured three Ukrainian Navy vessels after they attempted to transit from the Black Sea into the Sea of Azov through the Kerch Strait on their way to the port of Mariupol.
+The Kerch Strait incident raised tensions; fearing war, Ukraine briefly declared martial law.

-One of the most instrumental groups for the recapture and subsequent defenses of Mariupol was the Azov Battalion, a Ukrainian volunteer militia, controversial for its openly neo-Nazi and ultranationalist members.
+One of the most instrumental groups for the recapture and subsequent defence of Mariupol was Azov Battalion, a Ukrainian volunteer militia, controversial for its openly neo-Nazi and ultranationalist members.
 By November 2014 Azov was integrated into the National Guard of Ukraine, with Mariupol as its headquarters.
 As one of Vladimir Putin's stated goals for the invasion was the "denazification" of Ukraine, Mariupol represented an important ideological and symbolical target for the Russian forces.